roeltje788/brum/README.md

 #### Why the split?

-By not combine step 1 and 2.
-This has been considered, but is not implemented.
 Step 1 is network intensive and step 2 is CPU and RAM intensive.
 By this division, step 1 and 2 can be run on a different machine if needed.

 In addition, if other functions will be added to Brum in the future, there is no need to ask RIPE again.
 The file in step 1 can used again in step 2 giving more information in the second run.

-### 3: Read report
-The output of step 2 is a .json file this can be used by another program.
-To make it more human friendly, this step will take the .json file created in step 2 and generate a readable file with the results.

 ## Dependencies